 You’ll also find numerous restaurants and cafes along the main promenade, which are ideal for cooling down and grabbing an ice cream.

 Jaz Beach, Budva

-The beach isn’t sandy, instead, it’s pebbly – but very clean and beautiful.
+The beach isn’t sandy; instead, it’s pebbly – but very clean and beautiful.
 There are many water-sports options here, as well as jet skiing and windsurfing if you want to try your hand at one of those adrenaline sports!

-During the summer months, there is also the Sea Dance Festival which attracts countless visitors and brings a lively vibe to an already fun-filled area.
+During the summer months, there is also the Sea Dance Festival, which attracts countless visitors and brings a lively vibe to an already fun-filled area.

 Mala Plaza, Ulcinj, Montenegro

-This beach is a small gem which is actually sat on the most southern point in the whole of Montenegro.
+This beach is a small gem that is actually sat on the most southern point in the whole of Montenegro.
 You can easily reach the historic town of Ulcinj from here, but if you prefer to kick back and relax, the beach is ideal, with white sand and plenty of space to roam.